amosstorkey/virgintivocec/README.md

 # Thanks
 The code is a rehack from cecanyway, licenced under GPL2.
 (C) 2013 Magnus Kulke.

-I've built this for OSMC on a Pi2.
+I've built this originally for OSMC on a Pi2.
+Now (April 2016) testing for OSMC on a Pi3.
 Your mileage may vary for other platforms.

 Works on OSMC November 2015 build.
 Works on OSMC December 2015 build.